VitaliiaPalchei/qa-portfolio/TestCases/1_UserAccountTestCases.md

 - No UI or functional issues observed.

-#Accessibility (A11y) Test Cases
+# Accessibility (A11y) Test Cases

-##TC-A11Y-01: Keyboard Navigation on Registration Page
+## TC-A11Y-14: Keyboard Navigation on Registration Page

 **Steps:**
 1. Open the Registration page.